vasilionjea/jqDirect/README.md

 ## Known Issues

-1. When printing directions, the map may fall in between 2 printing pages, therefore showing cut off.
+1. <del>When printing directions, the map may fall in between 2 printing pages, therefore showing cut off.</del>